Coach Tyler here!

 For some personal trainers, the idea of working with groups of people appeals more than working in a one-on-one situation.
 If that’s you, you might consider looking to specialize as a group exercise instructor.

 And when you’ve been at your local gym working out, you can see the demand for group exercises.
-The growth in this area of fitness has being nothing short of phenomenal.
+The growth in this area of fitness has been nothing short of phenomenal.

-While it all started out with aerobics, group exercise options have literally exploded over the last decade.
-There are so many more to choose from nowadays including:
+While it all started with aerobics, group exercise options have exploded over the last decade.
+There are so many more to choose from nowadays, including: